 The onset of vertigo can be due to factors such as a fluctuation in emotion (情志不遂), ageing and deficiencies in Kidney Yin (年高肾亏), after a serious illness (病后体虚), uncontrolled diet (饮食不节) and blood stasis due to injury (跌仆损伤，瘀血内阻).
 Even though the root causes of vertigo may be due to the aforementioned reasons, from the TCM point of view, pathological changes are divided into two: the excess, due to pathogenic wind or fire, phlegm or blood stasis disturbing the brain; and the deficiency, which is associated with the asthenia of Qi and blood, lack of Liver or Kidney Yin to nourish the brain.

 Common treatments for vertigo are acupuncture and prescription of Chinese herbal medicine.
-Depending on the symptoms of the vertigo shown, different acupuncture points and Chinese herbal medicine will be prescribed (see below).
+Depending on the symptoms of vertigo shown, different acupuncture points and Chinese herbal medicine will be prescribed (see below).
 Different acupuncture methods can also be applied to treat vertigo.
-These include body, ear and scalp acupunctures.
+These include body, ear and scalp acupuncture.

 TCM Formulas for Vertigo Causes